 - Elkie & Ark

-Ok obviously I have to put these guys first.
+Obviously I have to put these guys first.
 They sent me over ALL the information you just read, so it’s pretty obvious that they have done their research and know what they’re talking about.
 From my own encounters with this company I can tell you that they really really care about making products of high quality (that will also last longer) that are as ethical as possible.
-They’re launching a 300 thread count bed linen range in June 2016 (so soon!) and will be shipping worldwide.
 They’re 100% Fairtrade, GOTS organic cotton from seed to finished product, and just plain nice people.

 - M&S/John Lewis